Azure/dotnet-template-azure-iot-edge-function/README.md

 # dotnet-template-azure-iot-edge-function
-> dotnet template to do scaffolding for azure iot edge function development.
+> dotnet template to do scaffolding for Azure IoT Edge Function development.

-This ReadMe will introduce how to install the dotnet template and then create edge function with the template step by step.
+This README will introduce how to install the dotnet template and then create Edge Function with the template step by step.
 The template will set up all necessary files for you to focus on functionality programming.

 ## Get Started